 Emerging Contemporary British Painter, Georgie works from her studio in London, England.
 Inspired by colour, movement and feeling, Georgie hopes to evoke an emotional response within the viewer and was featured in British Vogue 2021.
 She believes that art and movement is a complete expression of self, using acrylic paint, oil pastel, tape and glitter on canvas to create her work.
 Georgie has been exhibited throughout the UK, Europe, and most recently Australia.

-At Earkick we are building a free anxiety tracker to follow our great mission in order to make the wold a less anxious place.
+At Earkick we are building a free selfcare companion app to follow our great mission and make the wold a less anxious place.